maartene/AoC2024/Day06/NOTES.md

 - ✅ Change direction

 ## 🍅 Pomodoro 3
-- ⚠️ Introduce "crossing"
+- ✅ Introduce "crossing"
-- ⚠️ On the example map, the guard visits 41 distinct positions before leaving the map
+- ✅ On the example map, the guard visits 41 distinct positions before leaving the map

+## 🍅 Pomodoro 4
+- ⚠️ Lets get that first star!